google-research/google-research/special_orthogonalization/README.md

 In this experiment we simply replace the 3D rotation regression layer with the symmetric orthogonalization (SVD) layer.
 See the few code changes needed [here](https://github.com/amakadia/svd_for_pose#single-image-depth-prediction-on-kitti).

+## Colab Notebook

+The notebook `svd_vs_gs_simulations.ipynb` provides the code used to generate the simulation datasets, reconstructions, as well as the plots seen in Figure 1 of the paper referred to at the top of this document.
+Additional noise models and plot types are also provided.